 - Focus on education and experience, and how it is relevant for the job.
 Documentation confirming the experience/education from employers/institutions/others should be prepared in English.

 - Never provide the original documents.
 The employer might request copies of the documents unless the job description states that it needs to be included.

 - Inform of relevant interest relevant to the job.

 - Do not shorten words: I'm -> I am, it's -> it is, that's -> that is etc. Be professional and polite.

 - Do not use abbreviations without providing the whole name.
 E.g., Write INN University first as "Inland Norway University of Applied Sciences (INN University)".

 EU/EEA students only need to register with the Police to start working part-time in Norway.
 No working hour limitation.

 Non-EU/EEA students can work part-time up to 20 hours per week, and full-time during holidays, during their first year of study.
 A study permit must be granted to have the right to work.
 For more information, visit UDI's web-page.

-To receive wages for a part-time job, students must apply for a Tax Deduction Card and Norwegian bank account.
+To receive wages for a part-time job, students must apply for a Tax Deduction Card and a Norwegian bank account.

 NB: Be aware that the work permit is not automatically renewed with the residence permit.
 Students need to document satisfactory progress in their studies to continue working up to 20 hours per week.